docpad-archive/documentation/community/showcase.html.md

 - [DocPad 快速入門](http://blog.faq-book.com/?p=7281) - Chinese: Getting started with DocPad
 - [Multilingual blog on DocPad](http://blog.sapegin.me/all/multilingual-docpad) - How to make a multilingual blog with a single DocPad installation
 - [blogger-docpad](https://github.com/dorajistyle/blogger-docpad) - Import Google Blooger articles by label and generate Docpad static blog.
 It's good example how to handle large number of files with docpad.
+- [YTechie](http://www.ytechie.com/2013/11/blogging-awesomeness-with-a-static-generator-and-markdown/) - Blogging Awesomeness with a Static Generator and Markdown

 ## Websites